 Hit mid-court shots cross court, using forehand and backhand shots, again with a goal of 20-25 shots continuously.
 Switch sides so you are hitting both forehands and backhands.

 With your foursome hit mid-court shots with only one ball, the first four shots should be soft and cooperative.
 After the fourth touch look for opportunities to move up.
-The shots should be targeted at the opponents’ feet to create a mistake such as hitting into the net or setting a high shot so you can put it away.
-Play to 5 points and then rotate among yourselves.
-Try not to back up on your shots, rather take shots out of the air.
+Target your shots at the opponents’ feet to create a mistake such as hitting into the net or setting a high shot so you can put it away.
+Play to five points and then rotate among yourselves.
+Try not to back up on your shots, take shots out of the air.
 Taking shots out of the air will allow you to return the shot much quicker and may put your opponent off guard forcing an error.

 Follow steps 1, 2, and 3 with all shots from the NVZ Line…Dinking.